-The VU supervisor will, in consultation with the dual coordinator, and the second assessor, give an overall assessment of the work period.
+The VU supervisor will, in consultation with the company supervisor, and the dual coordinator, give an overall assessment of the work period.
 This assessment will take into account the level and the manner in which the required activities were performed, the resulting report, the presentation, and the assessment forms (to be completed by the company supervisor before 1 May of the first academic year of the Dual Master and at the end of the course Dual Work Period).